01 — Overview

 Key Contributions

-A curated corpus of 17 million samples spanning formal and informal Persian text across diverse domains and topics.
+A curated corpus of 17 million filtered and deduplicated samples spanning formal and informal Persian text across six complementary corpora and diverse domains.

-Fine-tuned ParsBERT achieving an F1 score of 97.28%, restoring 4 distinct Persian punctuation marks with real-time efficiency.
+Token-level sequence labeling achieving 91.33% macro F1 and 97.28% micro F1 — restoring 4 distinct Persian punctuation marks with real-time efficiency.

-Rigorous evaluation showing our lightweight model outperforms GPT-4o and GPT-4o-mini on accuracy while using far less compute.
+Systematic evaluation showing our lightweight model surpasses GPT-4o and GPT-4o-mini on accuracy, full sentence match, and computational efficiency.

 Results & Benchmarks